ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 ### Styling

 #### CSS classes `.color-xx` are all removed (use `.text-color-xx` or native `color` instead)
-> **Note** these extra colors are only available in the Material and Salesforce Themes (not in the Bootstrap Theme since Bootstrap has its own coloring utils).
+> **Note** these extra colors are only available in the Material & Salesforce Themes (it is not included in the Bootstrap Theme since Bootstrap have their own coloring utils).

-Since the SVG icons are now pure CSS, we can now colorize any of them the same way that we would do for any other text via the `color` CSS property.
+Since the SVG icons are now pure CSS, we can now colorize any of them the same way that we would do for any other text via the `color` CSS property 🌈.
 For that reason, we no longer need any of the `.color-xx` CSS classes (which were created via CSS [filter](https://developer.mozilla.org/en-US/docs/Web/CSS/filter)).
-They were useful to override the SVG icon colors, but since we can now use the regular `color` property, the `color-xx` are no longer necessary and are all removed (just use `text-color-xx` instead or use plain colors).
+They were useful to override the SVG icon colors (by using CSS `filter`), but since we can now use the regular CSS `color` property, the `color-xx` are no longer necessary and were all removed (just use `text-color-xx` instead or simply plain `color`s).

 ```diff
 <button class="button is-small">